New pre-sentence report…

-We have worked with the Crown Prosecution Service (CPS) and the National Police Chiefs' Council (NPCC) on a coronavirus (COVID-19) interview protocol.
+We have worked with the Crown Prosecution Service (CPS), the National Police Chiefs' Council (NPCC) and other practitioner associations on a coronavirus (COVID-19) interview protocol.

 This guidance is intended to assist investigators and prosecutors in deciding whether suspects should be interviewed as part of a police investigation during the coronavirus pandemic.

-It was first published on 1 April 2020 and is reviewed monthly.
-It is intended for use only during the coronavirus crisis.
+It was first published on 1 April 2020 and is intended for use only during the coronavirus crisis.
+It is reviewed regularly.

-The protocol allows for remote advice to be provided to suspects with their consent.
+The protocol allows for remote legal advice to be provided to suspects with their consent.

-From 17 May 2021 (in line with stage 3 of the government’s roadmap for reducing COVID-19 restrictions), the protocol will no longer apply in cases involving suspects who are children or vulnerable adults requiring an appropriate adult.
+From 17 May 2021 (in line with stage 3 of the government’s roadmap for reducing COVID-19 restrictions), the protocol no longer applies in cases involving suspects who are children or vulnerable adults requiring an appropriate adult.

-We’ll continue to review the need for the protocol as we approach stage 4 of the roadmap on 21 June.
-We’re mindful of the fact that withdrawing the protocol can only be achieved and maintained while prevailing COVID conditions remain safe to do so.
+The signatories continue to review the need for the protocol.
+We’re mindful of the fact that withdrawing the protocol can only be achieved and maintained while prevailing COVID conditions are safe to do so.

 If you're visiting police stations or custody facilities, the NPCC has shared interactive guidance (PDF 3 MB) on using PPE.